Solar Meditations for Depression: The Healing Powers of the Sun

 Vitamin D - available in it's most potent form from sunlight on the skin - is being studied for it's likely benefits in protecting against osteoporosis, cancer, infections, diabetes, aches and pains, multiple sclerosis, and even schizophrenia.
 Vitamin D is the only vitamin that the human body makes on it's own (when exposed to ultra-violet B light from the sun.

-The FDA recommends 200 IU of vitamin D daily for those under 51 and 400 IU for those 51 to 70.
-However, researchers say the recommendations should be around 1,000 IU daily for all ages and perhaps as high as 2,000 IU.
+The FDA recommends only 200 IU of vitamin D daily for those under 51 and 400 IU for those 51 to 70.
+However, many experts now recommend at least 1,000 IU daily for all ages and perhaps as high as 8,000 IU or even more in some cases.
 (200 IU's is about the amount of Vitamin D found in a glass of milk).
-See the full review in this article in the

 Note: The best type of Vitamin D is "D3" derived from sunlight, and from animals - especially fish.
 Vitamin "D2" is plant- based, commonly found in cheaper vitamin supplements, and is inferior in its benefits to your health.